-In contrast, the partnership or corporatist model of managing markets sees scope for intervention in the ways markets work as a result of dialogue between the interests of organised labour and organised business, with the state acting to a considerable degree as a facilitator.
-Although partnership agreements started off in 1987 as an agreement about pay the range of issues covered expanded considerably.
+In contrast, the partnership or corporatist model of managing markets sees scope for intervention in the ways markets work as a result of dialogue between the interests of organised labour and organised business, with the State acting to a considerable degree as a facilitator.
+Although partnership agreements started off in 1987 as an agreement about pay the range of issues covered has expanded considerably.
 The proposal to remove voice-over actors and similar groups from certain parts of the Competition Act 2002 was a direct outcome of the partnership process (Gorecki, 2009a).
-In the partnership model restrictions on the working of the market are thus seen in the wider context of securing agreement on pay and related conditions.
-Immediate short-term needs to secure an agreement are seen as more important than the loss of possible benefits of competition in particular markets.
+In the partnership model restrictions on the working of the market are thus seen in the wider context of securing agreement are seen as more important than the loss of possible benefits of competition in particular markets.
 In contrast to processes under the Competition Act 2002, the partnership process is not only shrouded in secrecy, but also as the OECD (2001, p.
-151) remarked consumers are "... an interest group which do not participate in the Partnership process."
+151) remarked consumers are "an interest group which do not participate in the Partnership process."
 In the tests set out above for allowing otherwise anti-competitive mergers, agreements or exclusionary conduct by a firm, the impact on consumers is the key consideration.